Jedediah Peck

-Jedediah Peck (January 28, 1748 – August 15, 1821) was an American farmer, surveyor, Revolutionary War soldier, and New York State legislator described as a father of the common school system of the State of New York.
+Jedediah Peck (January 28, 1748 – August 15, 1821) was an American farmer, surveyor, Revolutionary War soldier and legislator described as a father of the common school system of the State of New York.
 He was a man of limited education and had no gift as a debater or speaker, but he was a skillful organizer.
 (His first name has occasionally been spelled Jedidiah or Jedadiah in the literature.)

 An outspoken opponent of the John Adams administration and the Federalist Party in New York State, Peck was arrested by Federalist Judge William Cooper for circulating a petition against the Adams-era Alien and Sedition Acts and taken to jail in chains; massive protests from Peck supporters and opponents of the administration won his release without trial.